Camerash/guides/auth/basics/android.md

 Each anonymous user has a unique ID that behaves exactly the same way as normal.
 As expected, an anonymous user does not have username, email nor password.

-Because of this behaviour, once the token of an anonymous user is lost, so will the account.
+Because of this behaviour, once the token of an anonymous user is lost, the account will not be able to access again.
+The records, however, will still persist.

 ### Logging in

 Logging in behave much the same way as signing up a user.

-However, if user try to sign up with an exsisting username / email, the error `ERROR.CODE.DUPLICATED` will be returned in the `onAuthFail` method, indicating the username / email is already registered.

 The following shows how to log in a user with username and password.